Stolen and missing Moon rocks: Canada

-In 1972, then 13-year-old Jaymie Matthews, now Astronomy Professor at the University of British Columbia, lied about his age in order to compete in an essay contest, the winner of which would serve as a participant in a "10-day International Youth Science Tour, in which all the countries in the United Nations were invited to offer up "youth ambassadors" aged 17 to 21.
+In 1972, then 13-year-old Jaymie Matthews, now professor emeritus in astronomy and astrophysics at the University of British Columbia, lied about his age in order to compete in an essay contest, the winner of which would serve as a participant in a "10-day International Youth Science Tour, in which all the countries in the United Nations were invited to offer up "youth ambassadors" aged 17 to 21.
 These youth ambassadors were to witness first-hand the launch in Florida..." of Apollo 17…" Eighty countries accepted the invitation, including Canada.
 Matthews won the contest, and when his true age came out, Canadian officials decided to let him go anyway.
 As the student ambassador, it was decided that Canada's Goodwill Moon Rock would be mailed to him, and he kept it at his home.
 Eventually he was asked to turn the Moon rock over to Canada, which he did.
 The rock was reportedly stolen in 1978, while on tour.

 In 2003, University of Phoenix graduate students tracked down the rock to a storage facility at the Canadian Museum of Nature.
 After 30 years of sitting in storage, the Canadian Goodwill Moon Rock finally went on display at the Canada Science and Technology Museum in Ottawa, on July 23, 2009.